siesgstarena/ReportGenerator/README.md

 ## Report generator
-A simple script written in the rust to get the names of the users how have participated in the contest i.e they have solved or try to attempt the question during contest.
+A simple script written in the rust to get the names of the users who have participated in the contest i.e they have solved or try to attempt the question during contest.

 It'll save in a table in a docx file which will be helpful for making reports.
 #### Get Started